swapnilrlambda/bootstrap-test/js/tests/README.md

 2. autosplit

 autosplit feature comes handy when you want to run tests at predefined concurrency and distribute the tests over the available infrastructure.
 Setting this boolean value to true enables autosplit.
-For more information on the Auto split feature, go to [this page](https://www.lambdatest.com/support/docs/he-smart-auto/).

 ```yaml
     autosplit: true